 To stick a ‘knee’ out or not… you’ve seen the videos, or have watched a mate going through the corners… emulating (or trying to- lol) an SBK or MotoGP rider.
 Sure it looks cool and it may even be an effective psychological ‘tool’ but the it begs the question… is it really effective?
 Well no, not really.
 The idea behind getting a knee out and down on moto is to gauge lean angle and to lower the riders CoM by directing it towards the inside of the curve.

-So, as nearly identical as a ‘push’ bike and a moto bike are (with regard to being inline, single-track, two-wheeled vehicles) this is one of three main aspects that are different. (first being weight, second, having a motor and third…the position and distance of the saddle/seat in relation to the ground and handlebars)
+So, as nearly identical as a ‘push’ bike and a motorbike are (with regard to being inline, single-track, two-wheeled vehicles) this is one of three main aspects that are different. (first being weight, second, having a motor and third…the position and distance of the saddle/seat in relation to the ground and handlebars)

 When Eddie Speaks…you should listen